 Step 5: Show the Client

-Reveal the final design(s) (I typically provide no more than 3) to the client and let them think it over.
+Reveal the final design(s) (the amount of options is based on the client’s budget) to the client and let them think it over.
 The client needs to have some time to think about and explore what the designer has provided.

 Side note: Sometimes I will show the client my direction before I have come up with a final version, especially if the client needs something with a fast turn around.
 This is to make sure they like the direction and that I’m not waisting unnecessary time.